Joyliu0424/Getting-and-Cleaning-Data/README.md

 Getting-and-Cleaning-Data
 =========================

-repo for Getting and Cleaning Data
+repo for Getting and Cleaning Data Peer Assessment Assignment

+There is only one script in this repo.